Jensen95/dokku/docs/deployment/application-management.md

-apps:destroy <app>                             # Permanently destroy an app apps:exists <app>                              # Checks if an app exists apps:list                                      # List your apps apps:lock                                      # Creates a '.deploy.lock' file in an application's repo apps:rename <old-app> <new-app>                # Rename an app apps:report [<app>] [<flag>]                   # Display report about an app apps:unlock                                    # Removes the '.deploy.lock' file from an application's repo
+apps:destroy <app>                             # Permanently destroy an app apps:exists <app>                              # Checks if an app exists apps:list                                      # List your apps apps:lock <app>                                # Creates a '.deploy.lock' file in an application's repo apps:rename <old-app> <new-app>                # Rename an app apps:report [<app>] [<flag>]                   # Display report about an app apps:unlock <app>                              # Removes the '.deploy.lock' file from an application's repo
 ```

 ## Usage